KongZ/piggy/docs/how-it-works.md

 5) The control pane validates object
 6) The control pane persists mutated object

-## Prerequisites
+## Installation prerequisites

   - Ensure that the Kubernetes cluster is at least as new as v1.16.
   - Ensure that MutatingAdmissionWebhook and ValidatingAdmissionWebhook admission controllers are enabled
   - Ensure that the admissionregistration.k8s.io/v1 API is enabled.

-# Look up mode
+## Look up mode

 ```bash
                 (1)  ┌───────────┐ (10)